The abdomen is actually just another word for your stomach.

 When you’re too old to be a child and not old enough to be an adult.
 We usually use the word adolescence to describe the time when you’re a teenager.

-These are part of the endocrine system and secrete hormones.
+These are part of the endocrine system and secrete hormones (chemical messengers that turn on and off processes in the body).
 Your adrenal glands are on top of each kidney.

 Something that cause an allergic reaction.

 Lots of people have allergies.
 They're something that your body reacts to, and often include foods and materials that you come into contact with.
 Usually they are harmless, but for some people they can be much more serious and make them very ill.

 This is when you lose some or all of your hair.
 This can be caused by medicines or it can be due to an autoimmune disease, where the body becomes mis-programmed and attacks itself rather than a foreign invader, such as a germ.

 The vehicle that brings you to and from hospital.
 There are two types – one is an emergency response vehicle, which contain all the equipment to look after you immediately after an accident.
 The other type does not contain so much equipment but takes you to and from hospital appointments.

 A condition where your red blood cells cannot carry enough oxygen.
 It makes you feel tired and you may look pale.
 There are lots of different types of anaemia – some are more serious than others.

 If you're under an anaesthetic, you won't feel any pain during a test or an operation.
 It's a special mixture of drugs, which can be breathed or injected.
 A general anaesthetic will let you 'sleep' while everything's going on, so you won't feel anything or know what is happening.

 An anaesthetist is a specially-trained doctor who will look will make sure you 'sleep' safely during an operation or test, and make sure that you get better afterwards.
 They also help manage your pain after surgery.